This Day In Music: February 19

 February 19, 1950 ~ Rock, hard rock, progressive rock guitarist, singer Andy Powell born in London, UK ~ Best known as co-lead guitarist, co-founding member of Wishbone Ash.
 Widely regarded as one of the most influential guitarists in rock.
 Has guested on recordings by George Harrison, Ringo Starr, Kashif, Cilla Black, Stewart Copeland, and Renaissance

-February 19, 1948 ~ Peter John Sadler, commonly known as punk rock, new wave, post-punk guitarist, songwriter Arthur Kadmon, born in Stockport, UK ~ Member of a number of late 1970s, 1980s new wave, post-punk bands including Manicured Noise, Ludus, the Distractions.
+February 19, 1948 ~ Peter John Sadler, commonly known as punk rock, new wave, post-punk guitarist, songwriter Arthur Kadmon, born in Stockport, UK ~ Member of a number of late-1970s, 1980s new wave, post-punk bands including Manicured Noise, Ludus, the Distractions.
 Briefly worked with the Fall, present on Hard Life In Country of their 1982 Room To Live album

 February 19, 1948 ~ Guitarist Tony Iommi, full name Anthony Frank Iommi, born in Birmingham, UK ~ Lead guitarist, primary songwriter, co-founding and sole constant member of heavy metal pioneers Black Sabbath.
 On his last day of work in a sheet metal factory lost the tips of two right hand fingers, which crucially impacted his playing style.
 Released his Iommi debut album.
-Briefly played with progressive rock outfit Jethro Tull in the late 1960s, yet does not appear on any of the band's recordings.
+Briefly played with progressive rock outfit Jethro Tull in the late-1960s, yet does not appear on any of the band's recordings.
 Has collaborated with Deep Purple and Sabbath-bassist Glenn Hughes, with Ian Gillan under the group moniker WhoCares, and with Heaven & Hell in the 2000s which also included Sabbath members Ronnie James Dio, Geezer Butler and Bill Ward

 February 19, 1946 ~ Guitarist Paul Dean born in Vancouver, Canada ~ Lead guitarist, co-founding member of Loverboy, known for a string of 1980s hits including The Kid Is Hot Tonite, When It's Over, Hot Girls In Love and Lovin' Every Minute Of It.
-The band's two best-known songs, 1980's Turn Me Loose and 1981's Working For The Weekend, remain arena rock classics and staples of classic rock radio to this day.
+The band's two best known songs, 1980's Turn Me Loose and 1981's Working For The Weekend, remain arena rock classics and staples of classic rock radio to this day.
 Prior to his rise to fame with the band Dean has worked with Scrubbaloe Caine and with Streetheart

 February 19, 1944 ~ Rognvald Andrew Mathewson, commonly known as jazz double bassist, bass guitarist Ron Mathewson, born in Lerwick, UK ~ Mentored by folk guitarist, bassist Peerie Willie Johnson.
-Closely associated with Kenny Clarke and Francy Boland in the 1960s and subsequently Tubby Hayes through the early 1970s.
+Closely associated with Kenny Clarke and Francy Boland in the 1960s and subsequently Tubby Hayes through the early-1970s.
 Mathewson has also appeared on albums by Ray Russell, Gordon Beck, Ray Nance (Huffin' & Puffin'), Charles Tolliver (Impact), Phil Woods, Michel Legrand, Benny Waters (When You're Smiling), Flavio Ambrosetti, Bud Freeman, Gary Windo, and the Chitinous Ensemble ~ Mathewson passed away in 2020

 February 19, 1942 ~ Singer, songwriter, producer Phil Coulter born in Derry, Northern Ireland ~ Perhaps best known for co-writing Sandie Shaw's Puppet On A String with Bill Martin, which won the UK the 1967 Eurovision Songfestival.
 Others who recorded songs written or co-written by Coulter include Them, Geno Washington & the Ram Jam Band, Lee Drummond, Maggie Fitzgibbon, Cliff Richard (Congratulations), and Cilla Black

 February 19, 1940 ~ Singer. songwriter Bobby Rogers, full name Robert Edward Rogers, born in Detroit, Michigan, USA ~ Best known as longtime member of the Miracles.
-Wrote or co-wrote several of the band's best remembered, including That's What Love Is Made Of and Going To A Go-Go, as well as hits for other Motown artists such as the Temptations (The Way You Do The Things You Do), Mary Wells (What Love Has Joined Together), the Contours (First I Look At The Purse), and Marvin Gaye (One More Heartache), and others ~ Rogers passed away in 2013
+Wrote or co-wrote several of the band's best remembered, including That's What Love Is Made Of and Going To A Go-Go, as well as hits for other Motown artists such as the Temptations (The Way You Do The Things You Do), Mary Wells (What Love Has Joined Together), the Contours (First I Look At The Purse), and Marvin Gaye (One More Heartache) ~ Rogers passed away in 2013

 February 19, 1934 ~ Michael Applebaum, commonly known as violist Michael Tree, born in Newark, New Jersey, USA ~ Founding member of the Marlboro Trio.
 Founding member of the Guarneri Quartet.
 Violin and viola soloist with renowned orchestras including the Philadelphia Orchestra, the Baltimore Symphony Orchestra, the Los Angeles Philharmonic, and the New Jersey Symphony Orchestra ~ Applebaum passed away in 2018